Call Now for a Free Consultation

 Financial Industry Regulatory Authority Central Registration Depository (CRD) Database

 FINRA CRD stands for Financial Industry Regulatory Authority Central Registration Depository.
-It is a database used by the securities industry to track the registration and licensing information of securities firms and brokers through a CRD number.
+It is a database used by the securities industry to track the registration and licensing information of securities firms and brokers through a FINRA CRD number.

 FINRA, a self-regulatory organization that oversees the securities industry in the United States, maintains the FINRA CRD.
 The database contains information on the professional backgrounds of brokers, investment advisors, and other securities industry professionals.